 · Flyscreens with safety performance

 These are sliding windows that work in layers and are simply ‘stacked’ in multiples.
 When open, one front fixed panel will have two or more panels sitting behind it.
 Panels interlock when sliding with one panel pulling another along.
 This allows window openings at different ends as they slide open.

 · Are cost-effective and come as a unit

 · Stack slim and so don’t stick out when open

 · Fly screens can come with the unit or be fitted later

 These windows work like an accordion.
 This is handy because it saves needing to open the whole door to enter or exit a space.
 These windows are top hung, so you will need to consider your structure and the level of support.

-When bifold windows are opened up, the space can open up with them!
-These variety of windows contribute a beautifully ‘airy’ effect.
+When bifold windows are opened up, space can open up with them!
+These varieties of windows contribute a beautifully ‘airy’ effect.
 Like bifold doors, bifold windows remove all barriers and allow a seamless flow between indoor and outdoor living.
 When you’re ready to separate the indoors and outdoors again, bifold windows and doors lock securely in place, acting virtually as glass walls.